 conda install numpy

-Like all packages, you can either import parts of NumPy or the entire package.
-There’s a convention to import the entire package and then rename it to np.
+Like all packages, you can import parts of NumPy or the entire package.
+There’s a convention to import the entire package and rename it to np.
 It’s strongly recommended to use this convention as well.
 The simple reason for this is that most NumPy users use the package interactively, so they have to type less:

 import numpy as np